A nonamenable "factor" of a Euclidean space: Introduction

 \section{Introduction}

 \begin{definition} Let $G$ be a finite or infinite graph.
-Say that the set $\calP$ is a {\it tiling of $\R^d$ that represents} $G$ (or a representation by tiles, or tiling representation of $G$), if the following hold. \begin{enumerate} \item Every element of $\calP$ is a connected open polytope (a {\it tile}) in $\Rr$.
-A polytope may be unbounded, with infinitely many hyperfaces. \item The elements of $\calP$ are pairwise disjoint, the union of their closures is $\Rr$. \item Every ball in $\R^d$ intersects finitely many elements of $\calP$. \item Say that two elements of $\calP $ are adjacent, if their closures share a $d-1$-dimensional face.
+Say that the set $\calP$ is a {\it (locally finite) tiling of $\R^d$ that represents $G$ (or $\calP$ is a tiling representation of $G$, or $G$ is the adjacency graph of the tiling $\calP$)}, if the following hold. \begin{enumerate} \item Every element of $\calP$ is a connected open polytope (a {\it tile}) in $\Rr$.
+A polytope may be unbounded, with infinitely many hyperfaces. \item The elements of $\calP$ are pairwise disjoint, the union of their closures is $\Rr$. \item Every ball in $\R^d$ intersects finitely many elements of $\calP$. \item Say that two elements of $\calP $ are adjacent if their closures share a $d-1$-dimensional face.
 Then the graph defined on $\calP $ this way is isomorphic to $G$.

 We call the elements of $\calP$ {\it pieces} or {\it tiles} of $\calP$. \end{enumerate} \end{definition}